zephr1213/CM1ner/README.md

 # CM1ner
-A customisable Mult-Coin GUI miner for Windows.
+A customisable Multi-Coin GUI miner for Windows.